eddiesTime/sme_app/raw_documentation.md

 | :-----------------------------------------------: |
 |           _Figure 38: Concepts of MobX_           |

 `Observables` are the representatives of the reactive application state.
-This means that when the data of the `Observable` changes, it sends a notification to its _listeners_ (Observers).
+This means that when the data of the observable changes, it sends a notification to its _listeners_ (Observers).

 `Computed Observables` are derived from `Observables`.
 They are based on the philosophy of MobX.

-The `Application State` is the combination of `Observables` and `Computed Observables`.
-To be more precise, the application state is the combination of _core-state_ and _derived-state_, where `Observables` mirror the core-state and `Computed Observables` the derived-state.
+The `Application State` is the combination of observables and computed observables.
+To be more precise, the application state is the combination of _core-state_ and _derived-state_, where bservables mirror the core-state and computed observables the derived-state.

-An `Action` has to be used to change the data of an `Observable`.
+An `Action` has to be used to change the data of an observable.
 Therefore, similar to Redux, MobX uses the principle of a single source of truth.

-`Actions` can be triggered by `events` from the user via user interaction or fired by a `Reaction`.
+`Actions` can be triggered by events from the user via user interaction or fired by a reaction.
 An example, for a user-triggered action, is the tap of a button.

 `Reactions` have a special place in the MobX implementation.
 They are not necessarily needed in an application when the application has no requirements to handle side effects.